raspishake/rsudp/README.md

 Some ideas for improvements are:
 - a module that creates a twitter post when it reads the "ALARM" queue message
-- a way to save plot screenshots some time after an alert function trigger, to save and document earthquake seismogram/spectrograms
+- a way to plot trigger-on and trigger-off events using osbpy's [trigger_onset](https://docs.obspy.org/packages/autogen/obspy.signal.trigger.trigger_onset.html) ([example here](https://docs.obspy.org/tutorial/code_snippets/trigger_tutorial.html#advanced-example))
 - GPIO pin interactions (lights, motor control, buzzers, etc.)
 - a more efficient plotting routine
 - a way to optionally run the plot module with the `Agg` backend in matplotlib, which would allow the creation of screenshots without the need for a plot window to appear